 - Install the free desktop app, available for Windows and Mac.

-- It configures your firewall to allow communication on a particular port.
+- It configures the firewall on your PC to allow communication on a particular port, from within your network.

 - It also installs a service that listens for connections from your mobile device (again, on your network).

-- Check "Receive" under settings, to make sure it'll save where you want.
+- Check the "Receive" tab, and make sure it'll save where you want.

-- Make sure the network is set to "private" (so your devices can find one another).
+- Make sure the network is set to "private" instead of "public", so your devices can find one another.

 - Install the mobile app on your phone.

 - Select a photo, click the red circle, and select your device, which should automagically show up, unless your router is blocking things.

 - Check your PC to make sure the photo was transferred to your PC.

 For $2 you can nix the ads and enable auto-transfer.
 It's incredibly flexible, letting you backup whenever when certain events take place, like taking a new photo, charging your device, or on a schedule.
 I set it for when I rejoin my home network.
 Just go into settings on your mobile device, and configure the "Autotransfer" settings.